A tangle of stars in Berenices’ Hair

 Do you know how to use the pointer stars in the Big Dipper to locate Polaris, the North Star?
 Instead of going northward from the pointer stars to Polaris, the North Star, go southward instead to find the constellation Leo.

 Imagine that Leo is holding his tail out.
 In the place where you might see a “puff” at the end of the Lion’s tail, you’ll notice a fuzzy patch not too far away from Denebola.
 This is the constellation Coma Berenices, or Berenice’s Hair.
-Indeed, the constellation Coma Berenices once was considered part of the constellation Leo.
+The constellation Coma Berenices once was considered part of the constellation Leo.

 Viewing Tip: To enhance your view of the Coma star cluster, take a paper towel tube or roll up some dark paper into a tube and place it to your eye.
 The tube will shield your eye from the glare of any ground lights.
 Binoculars or opera glasses will also lead to a better viewing experience.